Skip to main content

 Planning for Cleanup

 Aligning cleanup policies with the artifact’s lifecycle makes more sense when selecting by age and last downloaded.
-Review the Cleanup Policies for suggestions on configuring this effectively for different stages and formats.
+Review the Cleanup Policies topic for suggestions on configuring this effectively for different stages and formats.

 Format-based vs Team-based Repositories